antebachmann/Datastory/index.md

 ### Gun control

 Simply put, the united states of america allows most of its citizens to privately own firearms.
 Individual states and cities may further restrict said rights.
 Overall [one third of americans own guns](https://www.rand.org/research/gun-policy/gun-ownership.html).
-The united states are famously
+The united states are famously the flagship of school shooting, having multiple times the incidence of entire continents.
+This is widely attributed to the easy access of guns whithin the country, as is the prevalence of gun crime.

 ## The tone of discourse